pburkholder/decksets/2018-04-cf-summit/text.md

 ### 6 to 14 months to ATO

 ^... it would take 6 to 14 months to obtain an ATO and actually ship.
+And that's when the cloud.gov began to coalesce.

 <!-- And they couldn't just regulate their way out of it.
 Much of the regulation provides valuable guidance, and the documentation can be a useful guide and reference, nor could anyone demand that we comply harder or faster.